thotypous/mikroe-uhb/README.md

 ### On Windows

 We provide standalone binary releases [here](https://github.com/thotypous/mikroe-uhb/releases).
 Just download the executable and use it.
+Take a look at the [wiki](https://github.com/thotypous/mikroe-uhb/wiki/Creating-a-standalone-executable-for-Windows) if you want to build your own executable.

 ### On other operating systems